meitalbensinai/AlgoTrainingNoSol/3 - Algo/Algo - Common Ground/README.md

 Read introduction quickly.

-If needs some algorithmic reminder do part 2, otherwise skip it.

 Finish the rest of the chapters.

-Parts 2,3,4,6,7,8 take 1 day each.
+Parts 2 - 8 take 1 day each.

-Parts 5 takes 2 days.

 Part 9 takes 3 days.